 Larry has also faced unexpected challenges that tested him both as a leader and in his personal life.
 Just three months after becoming governor, protests in Baltimore City turned violent and the eyes of the nation focused on our state’s largest city that was engulfed in violence and flames.
 Acting swiftly to stem the rioting, Larry declared a State of Emergency and activated the National Guard to restore order and protect city residents and local businesses.
 His decisive response garnered widespread praise, and his commitment to rebuild and revitalize Baltimore continues today.

 Then, just weeks later, Larry felt a strange lump on his neck as he prepared to travel home from an economic development mission to South Korea.
 Doctors quickly diagnosed him with Stage 3 non-Hodgkin’s Lymphoma.
 The outpouring of support he received from thousands of Marylanders and people across the country and world urging him to remain “Hogan Strong” boosted his spirits and gave him energy to fight his cancer - and win.
 In November 2016, after months of intense chemotherapy, Larry told the people of Maryland that he was completely cancer free.

 Today, Larry is using common sense, bipartisanship, and his private-sector experience to make Maryland a better place to live, work, start a business, and retire.
 He’s asking Marylanders to give him four more years to build on the incredible progress they have achieved together, and join with him to truly change Maryland for the better.

 Larry is married to Yumi Hogan, a first-generation Korean-American, who is an artist and teacher.
 She is the first Asian First Lady in Maryland history and the first Korean-American First Lady in United States history.
-They have three daughters—Julie, Jaymi, and Kim—and two grandchildren, Daniella and Cam.
+They have three daughters—Julie, Jaymi, and Kim—and four grandchildren, Daniella, Cam, Ada, and Nora.